 Stipends are paid February through November, following the Bolivian school year.
 Monthly scholarship payments are made to the students during meetings with the scholarship committee in the BQEF office in La Paz, where students must come to receive their grant money.
 The committee thus has the opportunity to discuss each student’s work and to give guidance and encouragement.
 In addition, recipients are expected to submit a written report every few months.
 Thanks to donors like you, BQEF supported 15 scholarships in 2003, growing to 55 in 2013.

 Bernabé Yujra reports: "The scholarship recipients have improved greatly in their ... study at the universities, ...they are very happy and grateful for the scholarships...This encourages us to continue working, so that these young people have a career and can pursue work for a better life."

 Paulino Ruiz writes: "I studied agronomy in the state university here and then I went to Mexico on a grant from the government there....Having had a grant myself, I know how much of a difference it can make...
 Education is extremely important.
 Everything, the quality of life, has to do with education.
 With education, this country can begin to improve.
 With education we can serve our brothers and sisters."

-A donation of $50 pays for a one-month student stipend; $600 supports a one-year sponsorship.
+A donation of $50 pays for a one-month student stipend; $750 supports a one-year sponsorship, including $50 a month stipends for ten months as well as staff support for counseling and tutoring.
 Please click here to donate.
 If you'd like to sponsor a student, you can download a brochure, and the guidelines and application, or contact us at office (at) bqef (dot) org and we will gladly mail you a set.